 - There are jetski rentals and you can do outings on tubes or the 6 person noodle from guys on the beach.

-- If you stay for the night, you can do a bioluminescent plankton tour.
+- You can do a bioluminescent plankton tour.

 - Oh and you can get a drink in a coconut.
 My favorite is a coco loco, but a piña colada works too!